rubrikinc/terraform-provider-rubrik/README.md

 `````
 Note: _You may need to create the containing directory structure._

-Rename the Rubrik provider to terraform-provider-rubrik_v1.0.4
+Rename the Rubrik provider to: terraform-provider-rubrik_v1.0.4

 Note: _On Windows systems, ensure you keep the .exe file extension for the downloaded provider binary._